leonjza/frida-boot/course/1-chapter-1/ld_preload.md

 You may not always want to completely replace a function though.
 Instead, you may want to just add some logging to a function call to sniff arguments for example, just like a detour on your way somewhere nice.
 In that case, we will need to update the shared library to actually call the _real_ sleep once we are done with what we want to do.

-!> This is a bit of a more an advanced topic, but is important to understand.
+!> This is a bit of a more advanced topic.
+Don't stress if everything isn't perfectly clear.

 With our shared library overriding the call to `sleep()`, we need to figure out where the real `sleep()` is if we want to make use of it.
 One way to do that is call `dlsym` to dynamically try and determine the address of a symbol (in our case the real `sleep()`).
 With the address, we can proceed to call the original `sleep()` directly, without relying on the linker to resolve it.
 So how do we call `dlsym()`? `man 3 dlsym`!